A parish church

-has been in Edinburgh since about 854 A.D., St. Giles was built three centuries
+has existed in Edinburgh since about 854 A.D.
+St. Giles was built three centuries

 later.
-A fire in 1385 destroyed most of the structure, with four massive
+In 1385, a fire destroyed most of the structure, with four massive

-pillars in the center of the building possibly being all that survived.
+pillars in the center of the building being all that survived.
 Rebuilding began and continued almost

 unabated until the early 16th century.

 It was declared a Catholic cathedral by Charles I and again by Charles II, a status it

 lost when Protestants gained control.
 During the Reformation, many changes were made to the interior ~ some publicly